ConfigurationManager.OpenExeConfiguration Method (String)

 Assembly: System.Configuration (in system.configuration.dll)

-The path to the configuration file associated with the executable file.
+The path of the configuration file.

 Return ValueA Configuration object.